CharlesOkechukwu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 100-empty_casks prints all empty files in current directory and sub directories 101-gifs to print all files with .gif ending 102-acrostic to print a poem
+103-the_biggest_fan displays the 11 hosts or ip addresses with the most requests